Julia-Harding/jharding-lab6/README.md

 the street from our apartment there's a park, in the evenings lots of people stop by after work to bring their pets out for socialization.

-Except for snack time, Paddington in his brightest mood when we're hanging out all his other puppy friends.
+Except for snack time, Paddington in his brightest mood when we're hanging out with all his other puppy friends.

 Not all pets have the privilege of living in a pet friendly neighborhood.
 Socialization can be challenging to organize.
 Paw and Purr makes it easier, designed similarly to